 A sling must be discontinued if damage such as the following (but not limited to) is visible:

 - Any condition that causes the user or inspector to doubt the sling or rigging’s ability to be used safely.

-- Cracks, bends, distortions, pitting or significant abrasion in any metal fitting rigging component of the sling or
+- Cracks, bends, distortions, pitting or significant abrasion in any metal rigging component

 - Missing or illegible sling identification